cheshtabiala/Assignment-Topsis_PretrainedModel/README.md

 METEOR (Metric for Evaluation of Translation with Explicit ORdering) considers precision, recall, stemming, and synonymy to evaluate the quality of machine-generated text.
 The score ranges from 0 to 1, with higher scores indicating better alignment with human references.

-### ROUGE

-ROUGE (Recall-Oriented Understudy for Gisting Evaluation) is a set of metrics used to evaluate the quality of summaries by comparing them to human reference summaries.
-Common ROUGE metrics include ROUGE-N (n-gram overlap) and ROUGE-L (longest common subsequence).
-Scores vary depending on the specific metric but generally range from 0 to 1.

 ### BLEU (Bilingual Evaluation Understudy)